keithy/st-ulid/README.md

 # st-ulid  --  ulid implementation in smalltalk

-A Varient on the standard Ulid, that is better (by some definiton of better) and backwards compatible.
+A Variant on the standard Ulid, that is better (by some definiton of better) and backwards compatible.

 The standard Ulid is 10 bytes time and 16 bytes randomness with a bit of non-randomness and unneccessary complexity thrown in as a counter, that is likely to be needed to compensate for